IgnacioRiboldi/computer-infrastructure/README.md

 # computer-infrastructure

+To run these codes you might need to install de following dependencies:

+pandas
+yfinance
+os
+matplotlib

+In you don't count with them, you can easly run "pip install" with each of theam to install them in your codespace.

 For first problem I used the following source to learn a little more about yfinance and how to dowload data:

 In this first source, I got examples of codes that helped me to download the data from YFINANCE, from different tickers.
 Also has examples to download more than one ticker at the same time and even for a period of time we wanted.
 This source also has an example to plot the data donwloaded.